 3. POTTING SOIL

-If you cannot find a cacti mix locally, you can order some from Amazon here.
-Or you can simply add ‘grit’ to your soil which are those rocky bits that will ensure good drainage.
-These include such materials as perlite, porous gravel or even those bits of chipped clay from those broken pots you may still have kicking around somewhere in the garage 😉
+If you’d prefer to use up the soil you have at home first, then simply add ‘grit’ to the soil (i.e., those rocky bits that will ensure good drainage).
+These include such materials as perlite, porous gravel or even those bits of chipped clay from those broken pots you may still have kicking around somewhere in the garage ;)

 Caring for cacti houseplants need not be intimidating.
 With some extra care they can truly thrive in your home.
-For more indepth beginner guides to caring for cactus houseplants, check out these articles:
+For more indepth beginner guides to caring for cactus houseplants, check out these articles & books:

 - Care of Your Cactus by Aggie Horticulture